cloudmobi/CloudmobiSSP/u3d-sdk.md

 }

 ```
-* [For Rewarded Video] Implement a button click event to check if we can show rewarded video ad.
+* [For Rewarded Video] Implement a button click event to check if we can show rewarded video ad.For the first time you request rewarded video ads, you may need to try serveral times.Because it takes some time to download video files.Once a video file downloads completely, it will response immediately.

 ```
 void playBtnClick(){